simonmichael/hledger/hledger/hledger.m4.md

 If your data contains unicode or wide characters, you'll need a terminal and font that render those correctly.
 (This can be challenging on MS Windows.)

-Some reports (`register`, `aregister`) will use the width indicated by the `COLUMNS` environment variable.
-If your shell and terminal are working well, they will keep COLUMNS updated as you resize the window.
-So register reports normally will use the full window width.
+Some reports (`register`, `aregister`) will normally use the full window width.
-When this isn't working or you want to override it, you can manually set COLUMNS, or use the `-w`/`--width` option.
+If this isn't working or you want to override it, you can use the `-w`/`--width` option.

 Balance reports (`balance`, `balancesheet`, `incomestatement`...) use whatever width they need.
 Multi-period multi-currency reports can often be wider than the window.
 Besides using a pager,